dotlang/language/README.md

 - Function definition specifies a contract which shows input tuple and output tuple.
 If input tuple is named, you must pass a set of input or tuple with the exact same name or an unnamed tuple.
 If input is unnamed, you can pass either unnamed or named tuple.
 ```
 func f(x:int, y:int) -> ...
+;note that even when you have a literal for an input, you must specify name and type.
-func f(12, y:int) -> ... ; this will be invoked if first argument is 12
+func f(t:int =12, y:int) -> ... ; this will be invoked if first argument is 12
 func f(x:int, y:int=6) ... ;this will be invoked if secod argument is 6 or missing
 ...
 var g = (x=10, y=12)